beeva-enriqueotero/beeva-poc-dsstne/README.md

 #### adaptMovielensToNetCDF
 This script allows us to adapt dataset from movielens to the format passed to netcdfconverter from DSSTNE(Invoke the desired method in the main)
-* It works with 100k dataset.
+* It works with 100k and 10m dataset.
 * It also works with 20M dataset.
 We built that one to validate the output was correct (diff <(head -n 6000 ml-20m) <(head -n 6000 ml20m-all))

 Example of use: